zhlhaohao/deepwiki-open/README.md

 ### Step 4: Use DeepWiki!

 1. Open [http://localhost:3000](http://localhost:3000) in your browser
-2. Enter a GitHub repository (like `facebook/react` or `vercel/next.js`)
+2. Enter a GitHub or GitLab repository (like `facebook/react`, `vercel/next.js`, or `https://gitlab.com/gitlab-org/gitlab`)
 3. Click "Generate Wiki" and watch the magic happen!

 ## 🔍 How It Works

 DeepWiki uses AI to:

-1. Clone and analyze the GitHub repository
+1. Clone and analyze the GitHub or GitLab repository
 2. Create embeddings of the code for smart retrieval
 3. Generate documentation with context-aware AI
 4. Create visual diagrams to explain code relationships